cirosantilli/linux-cheat/desktop/README.md

     - the `openbox` window manager
     - the `xcreensaver` window manager

 - `firefox` is a direct child of init.
-Therefore `lxpanel` must have reparented it to `init`, so that it can keep running even if `lxpanel` is killed or restarted.
+Therefore `lxpanel` must have re-parented it to `init`, so that it can keep running even if `lxpanel` is killed or restarted.

 Gnome 3 spawn tree (xterm launched via the dash) looks like: